nkadel/ansiblerepo/README.md

 ==========-

 Wrapper for SRPM building tools for ansibl9 8.x and ansible-core 2.16 using python3.11.
-CentOS 7 does not have python3.11 easily available, so it's no longer supported here for Ansible servers.
+Almalinux 7 does not have python3.11 easily available, so it's no longer supported here for Ansible servers.

 Stop installing ansible package